 Snapshot

-- 3× Bronze Medals at the National level (India)
+- 1× Silver and 3× Bronze Medals at the National level (India)

-- International sailing competitions in Europe and Japan
+- International sailing competitions across Europe and Japan

 - Bebras Challenge 2025 (Brahmagupta level): Score 132 / 165, National Rank 344